graphicsox-spec/SLG-FineArts/SLG-Website-Updates-July3-2026.md

 ---

+## 5. Scroll-to-Zoom Bug Fix

+After initial testing, a bug was identified and fixed: the zoom feature was running correctly in the background (cursor was changing as expected) but the image wasn't visually zooming on screen.

+The cause was a CSS animation timing conflict — the lightbox open animation was locking the image's visual transform after it finished, overriding the JavaScript zoom.
+This has been resolved; the animation lock is now cleared immediately after the open animation completes, allowing the zoom to work correctly.

+---

 All changes are live in the website files.
 Please let me know if you'd like any adjustments.